camunda-community-hub/connector-8-CMIS/README.md

 # camunda-8-connector-cmis

-Connector to execution operations on a CMIS (Content Management Interoperability Service) repository
+Connector to execute operations on a CMIS (Content Management Interoperability Services) repository.
+This protocol is supported by various products, such as Alfresco and Documentum, for storing and managing documents.

 ![CmisScenario.png](doc/CmisScenario.png)

-CMIS stand for Content Management Interoperability Services.
-This protocol is used by different product (Alfresco, Documentum) to store document.

-The connector has different function:
+The connector has different functions:
 * Create folder
 * Upload a document from a FileStorage or a Camunda Document to the CMIS system
 * Download a document from CMIS to a FileStorage or a Camunda Document